Hotline +49.89.2155.4525 MO-FR 11-16

 Hugo Junkers

-Hugo Junkers has made aviation history with his airplanes, most notably the J 1, the F 13 and the JU 52.
+Hugo Junkers made aviation history with his aeroplanes, above all the J 1, the F 13 and the JU 52.
 His inventions and achievements paved the way for civil aviation.
-They are still in use today in every Airbus, every Boeing flying the skies over our heads.
-Of course, times bring innovations, and the beginning of the 20th century was particularly rich in them.
-But it was Hugo Junkers who, through a tireless drive for research and a will to fight against opposition in the minds of his peers, consistently implemented these developments and, against the prevailing view at the time, "made metal fly".
-In 1910, he patented the idea of placing struts, propulsion and, if possible, also cargo and passengers in a hollow body, which, due to its shape, provides for the uplift of the aircraft.
-The so-called big wing is taken for granted today and is in use worldwide.
+They are still in use today, in every Airbus and Boeing that flies high above our heads.
+Of course, times bring innovations and the beginning of the 20th century was particularly rich in them.
+But it was Hugo Junkers who, through his tireless drive for research and determination to fight against the resistance in the minds of his colleagues, consistently realised these developments and, contrary to the opinion of the time, made metal fly.
+In 1910, he patented the idea of accommodating the struts, propulsion and, if possible, the cargo and passengers of an aeroplane in a hollow body, the shape of which was instrumental in providing lift for the aircraft.
+The so-called thick wing is taken for granted today and is used worldwide.

 Hugo Junkers did not design his aircraft on his own, from sketch to production model.
 He knew how to recognize and encourage talent and work toward a common goal.
 As a result, each Junkers aircraft is always closely associated with the name of a designer whom Hugo Junkers was able to commission and challenge to realize his vision.
 Because of this attitude, he also recognized early on the potential of the Bauhaus, which no longer saw research, art and craft as separate, and became one of its most prominent supporters at the time.